Brand Names: Bactroban

 What are the possible side effects of mupirocin nasal (Bactroban)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives, skin rash; dizziness, fast or pounding heartbeats; wheezing, difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using mupirocin nasal and call your doctor at once if you have any of these serious side effects:
+Stop using this medicine and call your doctor at once if you have:

 Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.